All Episodes

 Our first caller, if you didn't hear it in the last hour, said that he was very happy that the cops are doing what they're doing, protecting property, that they are being not tolerant at all of people engaging in further unlawful activity.

-If they spot it, they're shutting it down, they're stopping people, if need be, they are arresting them.
+If need be, they are arresting them.

-He said that people who live in neighborhoods nearby where the rioting and looting is taken place are scared, and that he's very happy and that and and somewhat comforted by the fact that the cops are taking a hard line against any more of this lawless behavior, and he wanted us to know that he supported the cops in this regard.
+He said that people who live in neighborhoods nearby where the rioting and looting has taken place are scared and that he's very happy and somewhat comforted with the fact that the cops are taking a hard line against any more of this lawless behavior.

-He also made the point that the McDonald's where these reporters were sitting working is boarded up because it was vandalized, which was a little bit conflicting with the reporters themselves, who said they were in there and buying stuff from McDonald's.
+He also made the point that the McDonald's, where these reporters were sitting working, is boarded up because it was vandalized, which was a little bit conflicting with the reporters themselves who said they were in there and buying stuff from McDonald's.

 But I want to go back because the governor here just said something.

-I I I want to restate what I said to this caller, and I know this is true.
+I want to restate what I said to this caller.

-I know it's true because I've had emails from people who uh say it, but even I didn't I don't need emails.
+I know it's true because I've had emails from people who say it.

 I know people so well.

-I know the kind I I just do.
+I know the kind, I just do.

 What triggered all of this?

-What appears to be a really bad mistake, a police officer in Ferguson shooting an unarmed black teenager.
+A police officer in Ferguson shooting an unarmed black teenager.

 No excuse.